Academic Standards and Progress

 - At the end of any full-time academic probation term, a student will be evaluated as follows:

-- If the student has met the cumulative 67% completion rate and the GPA requirements, he/she will be removed from academic probation.
+a.
+If the student has met the minimum cumulative completion rate and the GPA requirements, he/she will be removed from academic probation.

-- If the student has met the cumulative 67% completion rate and the GPA requirements, he/she will be removed from academic probation.
+a.
+If the student has met the minimum cumulative completion rate and the GPA requirements (according to the College’s tiered schedules), he/she will be removed from academic probation.

-- If the student is either below the cumulative 67% completion rate or the GPA standard but has earned grades of "A," "B," "C," "P" or "MP" in all credits attempted for that term, he/she will be permitted to continue on part-time (7 credits) academic probation until such time that the student achieves the cumulative 67% completion rate and GPA requirements, and is removed from academic probation.
-Students may not register until they have met with a counselor
+b.
+If the student is either below the minimum cumulative completion rate or the GPA standard but has earned grades of "A," "B," "C," "P" or "MP" in all credits attempted for that term, he/she will be permitted to continue on part-time (7 credits) academic probation until such time that the student achieves the minimum cumulative completion rate and GPA requirements (according to the College’s tiered schedules), and is removed from academic probation.
+Students may not register until they have met with a counselor.

-The chart below shows sample calculations of necessary course completion rates based on the 67% completion rate and minimum GPA requirements.
+The chart below shows sample calculations of necessary course completion rates based on the minimum cumulative completion rate and minimum GPA requirements.

 |Attempted Credits||Minimum GPA||Calculation Applied||Required Completion Rate|